Pascaline Ingabire

 Ingabire Pascaline (born 1995), is a Rwandan filmmaker, film producer and actress.
 She is best known for the roles in the drama films Teta, Igikomere and Samantha.

 Career

-Ingabire began acting when she was in primary four, where she was always participated in school plays.
-Just after completing high school in 2015, she entered Rwandan cinema and appeared in a number of films such as Samantha, Teta, Ikiguzi Cy’amaraso, Igikomere, Nyirabayazana, Inzira Y’urupfu, Umuzirantenge and Mbirinde.
+Ingabire began acting when she was in primary four, where she always participated in school plays.
+Just after completing high school in 2015, she entered the Rwandan cinema and appeared in a number of films such as Samantha, Teta, Ikiguzi Cy’amaraso, Igikomere, Nyirabayazana, Inzira Y’urupfu, Umuzirantenge and Mbirinde.
 As a director, she is running a YouTube series titled Inzozi (Dreams).
 In 2021, she acted in the film Selfish.